ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: TBD

-### 2: Investments for Free (easy)
+### 2: Investments VIP Code (easy)
-To do investments, a VIP access code is required that can be purchased from the bank.
-However, due to a vulnerability, it is possible to find out the correct access code without having to purchase it.
+To do investments, a VIP code is required that can be purchased from the bank.
+However, due to a vulnerability, it is possible to find out the correct VIP code without having to purchase it.

 **Goal:** Find out the valid VIP access code and get access to the Investstments functionality by entering the code.